-It is not hard to see that if weak topological exactness of f on K is assumed, then each S-exceptional set is finite, moreover with number of elements bounded by a constant, see Proposition 2.7.
-Therefore the union of S-exceptional sets is S-exceptional and there exists a maximal S-exceptional set $E{\max}$ which is finite.
+It is not hard to see that if weak topological exactness of f on K is assumed, then each non-dense S-exceptional set is finite, moreover with number of elements bounded by a constant, see Proposition 2.7.
+Therefore the union of S-exceptional sets is S-exceptional and there exists a maximal S-exceptional set $E{\text{max}}$ which is finite.
 It can be empty.
-If it is non-empty we say that (f,K) is S-exceptional, or that f is S-exceptional.
+If it is non-empty we say that (f, K) is S-exceptional.
 Analogous terminology is used and facts hold for weakly exceptional sets and for S' in place of S.